eugenewebdevs/new-contributors/README.md

 ## About

-Local open source projects looking for brand new contributors.
+Local (Eugene, OR) open source projects looking for brand new contributors.

 Specificlly for those looking to contribute to open source for the first time.